mamatechafrica/pixshare/README.md

 ## First Iteration

-1. **Advanced Search:** Implement more advanced search options, including filtering by date, location, and other metadata.
+1. **Collections:** Allow users to create collections or albums and organize their photos into them.
-   - Gems: Elasticsearch or Solr for more complex search functionality.
+   - Gems: ActsAsTaggableOn for creating collections or albums.

 2. **User Follows:** Allow users to follow other users and see their recent uploads.
    - Gems: ActsAsFollower for implementing the following feature.